apache/incubator-taverna-commandline/README.md

 the Maven option `-Prelease`.
 You can then unzip at a location of your own choice.

-If you are running on Windows you may need to move this folder to a location high in the disk hierarchy (e.g. `C:\Taverna`) to avoid problems with Windows path length restrictions.
+If you are running on Windows you may need to put Taverna Command Line in a folder high in the disk hierarchy (e.g. `C:\Taverna`), this helps avoid problems with Windows path length restrictions.

 Running `executeworkflow.sh` (or `executeworkflow.bat`) without arguments